Database Queries

 .run();

-If not all fields are useful, we can select the fields returned by the query.
-There are 3 different ways of doing so.
+If not all fields are useful, the fields returned by the query can be selected.
+There are three ways of doing so.

 This is the generic approach.
-We can alias the fields returned by the query like in SQL queries:
+Fields returned by the query can be aliased, like in SQL queries:

 final IPreparedListQuery preparedListQuery =